 The Board of Trustees of John Wood Community College is the official governing board of the College.
-Membership is composed of seven trustees elected at-large from the District and one student elected by the student body.
-Regular Board meetings are normally held the third Wednesday of every month at 7:00 p.m. at JWCC's campus in Quincy.
+Membership is composed of seven trustees elected at-large from the District and one student selected by the student body.
+Regular Board meetings are normally held the third Wednesday of every month at 7:00 p.m. at one of JWCC's educational facilities.
 Board meetings are open to the public.
-Board members as of March 2015 included the following:
+Board members as of March 2016 included the following:

 JAMES C. GAY of Rockport was appointed to the Board in July 2005 and elected in 2009.
 He currently serves as Chair.
 As Board Chair, Mr. Gay serves on the JWCC Foundation Board.
-Owner/operator of a grain and beef cow operation, Mr. Gay has been active in a variety of community organizations and has served on several boards, including the Illinois Soybean Checkoff Board, the Pike County Farm Bureau Board and Pikeland School Board.
-He serves on the Boards of the
+Owner/operator of a grain and beef cow operation, Mr. Gay has been active in a variety of community organizations and has served on several boards, including the Illinois Soybean Checkoff Board, the Pike County Farm Bureau Board, the Pikeland School Board and the Blessing Care Corporation (Illini Hospital) Board.
+He also serves on the Illinois Rural Electric

-Blessing Care Corporation (Illini Hospital) and Illinois Rural Electric Cooperative and previously served as President of the National Biodiesel Board for four years.
+Cooperative and previously served as President of the National Biodiesel Board for four years.
 He is a graduate of the University of Illinois and has served on the Field Crops Advisory Committee for the UI-U/C Crop Science Department.

-LARRY FISCHER of Quincy was elected to the Board in 2011.
+LARRY L. FISCHER of Quincy was elected to the Board in 2011.
 He currently serves as Vice Chair.
-Mr. Fischer retired from John Wood Community college after serving as vice president for instruction for seven years and director of agricultural programs for nearly 26 years.
+Mr. Fischer retired from John Wood Community College after serving as Vice President for Instruction for seven years and director of agricultural programs for nearly 26 years.
 He holds a master's degree from the University of Illinois-Urbana/Champaign and a bachelor's degree from Southern Illinois University-Carbondale.
-He serves on the Community Foundation of the
+He is a board member for First Farm Credit Services.
+He is a former president and past member of the Illinois 4-H

-Quincy Area Board.
-He is a former president and past member of the Illinois 4-H Foundation Board of Directors, University of Illinois College of Agricultural/ACES Alumni Association, Southern Illinois University College of Agriculture Alumni Association, Greater Pike Industrial Development Corporation Board and Chaddock School Board.
+Foundation Board of Directors, University of Illinois College of Agricultural/ACES Alumni Association, Southern Illinois University College of Agriculture Alumni Association, Greater Pike Industrial Development Corporation Board and Chaddock School Board.